Chapter 36 – The Fall of Tanaka Kakuei

 Often it was only when a foreign medium decided to pick a story up and run with it that the Japanese media would collectively decide to be involved.

-If that happened an otherwise less than momentous scandal could become the center of national attention.
+If that happened an otherwise less than momentous scandal could become the centre of national attention.

 But if published in Japan it could easily be buried by rival media.